mfkimbell/design-patterns-oop-notes/README.md

 <img width="1262" alt="Screenshot 2024-08-26 at 4 25 31 PM" src="https://github.com/user-attachments/assets/5087815a-a72a-416c-9a97-e9dd3d8237af">

+CQRS is simlilar to GraphQL in that they separate the read and writes logic.
+- again this is helpful for a lot of reasons, but one that sticks in my mind is that with less side effects you can have retries without causing problems.

 # Singleton
 * useful when you need a single instance of a class, such as a logger, or a database connection pool
 * need to be careful with concureency (race conditions)